HMS Euphrates (1813): Construction

 The first seven ships of the Scamander class, six of which were ordered in May before the war had begun, were built with red pine.
-Euphrates was one of theses.
+Euphrates was one of these.
 The final three received yellow pine.
 All ships of the class were ordered to commercial shipyards rather than Royal Navy Dockyards, with the navy providing the pine for their construction from its own stocks.
 Euphrates was ordered on 12 October 1812, to be built by the shipwright John King at Upnor.
 She was initially ordered under the name Greyhound, but this was changed on 11 December for her namesake the Euphrates.
 The frigate was laid down in January the following year, and launched on 8 November 1813 with the following dimensions: 143 ft 3+1/2 in along the upper deck, 120 ft 2+1/4 in at the keel, with a beam of 38 ft 5 in and a depth of hold of 12 ft 4 in.
 The ship had a draught of 8 ft 5 in forward and 12 ft 8 in aft, and measured 943 tons burthen.

 The fitting out process for Euphrates was completed at Chatham Dockyard on 24 September 1814.
 The frigate originally had a crew complement of 274, but this was increased to 284 for the entire class on 26 January 1813, while she was under construction.
 Euphrates held twenty-six 18-pounder long guns on her upper deck.
-Complimenting this armament were twelve 32-pounder carronades on the quarterdeck, with two 9-pounder long guns and two additional 32-pounder carronades on the forecastle.
+Complementing this armament were twelve 32-pounder carronades on the quarterdeck, with two 9-pounder long guns and two additional 32-pounder carronades on the forecastle.